Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Our results in a general setup

-All results presented here are special cases of the more general results that are formulated and proved in the appendix.
-(However, all key ideas are already present in the special case of the unit interval.)
+All results discussed so far are special cases of a more general set of results that we now present.
+While all of the key ideas appear in the special case of the unit interval, the following results demonstrate the generality of our approach.
+As we have already made many of the essential remarks, the discussion here is somewhat terse.

-\paragraph{Higher dimensions.} All results extend to $d\geq 1$ dimensions and arbitrary convex subsets.
-Formally, the action set $\Acal$ can be an arbitrary convex subset of the $d$-dimensional unit cube $[0,1]^d$, equipped with $p$-norm $\rho(a,a') \defeq \textstyle \| a-a'\|_p$, for an arbitrary $p\geq 1$.
-As before, $\smooth_h(a)$ is a uniform distribution over the closed ball $\ball_h(a) \defeq \{ a'\in \Acal:\; \rho(a,a')\leq h\}$.
-The data-dependent regret bounds, \pref{thm:stoch_ring_weak} and \pref{thm:stoch_ring_zooming}, carry over as is.
-Zooming dimension in \eqref{eq:zooming-dim-defn} can take any value in $[0,d]$, depending on the problem instance.
+We generalize in two directions.
+First, all results extend to higher-dimensional action spaces.
+Formally, $\Acal$ can be an arbitrary convex subset of the $d$-dimensional unit cube $[0,1]^d$, equipped with $p$-norm $\rho(a,a') \defeq \textstyle \| a-a'\|_p$, for any $p\geq 1$.
+As before, $\smooth_h(a)$ is a uniform distribution over the closed ball of radius $h$.
+The \df{instance}-dependent regret bounds carry over as is, and zooming dimension now takes values in $[0,d]$ depending on the problem instance.
 Regret bounds in the worst-case corollaries are modified so as to accommodate the dependence on $d$.
 In \pref{corr:stoch_ring_instance}, the dependence on $h$ is replaced with $h^d$, and there is a matching lower bound.
 In \pref{corr:stoch_ring_lip_instance}, the dependence on $T$ becomes $\tilde{O}(T^{(d+1)/(d+2)})$, which is known to be optimal.
-In the ``optimally adaptive" results (\pref{thm:smooth_adaptive} and \pref{thm:lipschitz_adaptive}), regret bounds are modified similarly (we omit the formulas). \pref{thm:smooth_adaptive} holds in a slightly weaker form: bandwidth $h$ can take only $H$ distinct values, and the regret bound scales as $\log H$.
-In all these results, multiplicative constants in the regret bounds scale as $2^{O(d)}$ and depend on the shape of $\Acal$.

-\paragraph{Adversarial losses.} Some of our results --- those based on the exponential weights technique --- carry over as is to the adversarial setting, with benchmark redefined as
+The smoothness-adaptive regret bounds are modified similarly.